Finablr

 Finablr was a financial services holding company that operated between 2018 and 2020.
 It was listed on the London Stock Exchange, but its shares were suspended and subsequently delisted from trading in 2020 after a financial scandal.
-The company was bought by Prism Group AG and Abu Dhabi's Royal Strategic Partners in Dec 2021 and rebranded as WizzFinancial.

 History

 Foundation and IPO

 The company was established by the Indian-born former billionaire B. R. Shetty in April 2018.
 Initial investments included UAE Exchange, which Shetty acquired in 1980, and Travelex, which was acquired in 2014.

 In October 2018, Finablr brands, Travelex and Swych, launched a cross-border shopping solution for WeChat Pay users.

 In November 2018, Finablr acquired India's digital payments firm TimesofMoney from Network International to capitalise on the growth of e-commerce.
 Also in November 2018, Finablr became a majority shareholder of Swych, a digital gifting platform.

 The company was the subject of an initial public offering on the London Stock Exchange in May 2019.

 Start of financial problems

 In January 2020, it was disclosed that shares representing 56% of the company had been pledged by BRS Ventures & Holdings, a company controlled by Dr BR Shetty, as collateral for borrowings.

 In February 2020, it was announced by Ditto Bank, a wholly owned subsidiary of the business, that their consumer-facing (B2C) operation would cease over the following few months as part of 'a strategic pivot to Banking as a Service'.

 Throughout February and March 2020 shares in the business fell more than 90% compared with their value at 31 December 2019.
 This followed a considerably turbulent time for the business following the Travelex cyberattack that took place on New Year's Eve 2019, and directly affected its services across the globe for around six weeks, with the financial impact of this currently estimated in the region of circa £25 million on a like-for-like basis.
 The business's share price had also been impacted by the founder, co-chairman and primary shareholder B. R. Shetty's links to the troubled NMC Health business, of which he is also a founder and co-chairman, combined with the headwinds dealt by the ongoing spread of the coronavirus.
 The business said:

 "The outbreak of Covid-19 is an incremental negative for Travelex's business given broad exposure to airports and travel flows.
 VAT and related services will also be negatively impacted.
 While China and other Asian in-country revenue account for approximately 10% of Travelex revenues, other markets closely linked to Asian outbound travel are also experiencing headwinds."

 On 12 March 2020, the business announced that it was taking steps to assess accurately its current liquidity and cashflow position, with shares trading at circa 7 pence, down 97% from 11 December 2019 when their value peaked at 215 pence.